Reconciling Accounts on Mobile

 After YNAB creates a Balance Adjustment

-When YNAB creates a Balance Adjustment, it doesn't mean you've failed, or that your accounts are broken.
-It just means an error happened at some point since your last reconciliation (or since you started the account in YNAB, if you've never reconciled before), and the balance adjustment is fixing that mistake, quickly and easily!
+When YNAB creates a Balance Adjustment, it does not mean you've failed, or that your accounts are broken.
+It just means an error happened at some point since your last reconciliation (or since you started the account in YNAB, if you've never reconciled before), and the balance adjustment is fixing that mistake.

-Just check your To be Budgeted after entering the balance adjustment.
-While regular transactions are categorized to your spending categories, balance adjustments are not assigned to a spending category, so they'll impact To be Budgeted instead.
-If your balance adjustment made your To be Budgeted go negative, move money until it's at $0.00 again.
-If your balance adjustment added money to To Be Budgeted go ahead and move that money to categories in your budget!
+Double-check your Ready to Assign after entering the balance adjustment.
+While regular transactions are categorized to your spending categories, balance adjustments are not assigned to a spending category, so they'll impact Ready to Assign instead.
+If your balance adjustment made your Ready to Assign go negative, move money until it's at $0.00 again.
+If your balance adjustment added money to Ready to Assign go ahead and move that money to categories in your budget!